vanadium-archive/playground/go/src/v.io/x/playground/README.md

 present in the database to use as templates for editing.
 The unpacked example source code can be found in the `bundles` directory, described in `bundles/config.json`.
-Each example is obtained by filtering files from a folder according to a glob-like configuration file and bundling them into a JSON object that the client can parse.
+Each example is obtained by filtering files from a folder according to a glob-like configuration and bundling them into a JSON object that the client can parse.

 Bundling and loading the examples into a fresh database, as well as updating, is handled by the `pgadmin` tool:

-    $ make pgbundle
     $ $V23_ROOT/release/projects/playground/go/bin/pgadmin -sqlconf=./config/db.json bundle bootstrap

 Or simply: